varnerlab/CHEME-5760-Decisions-Book/_sources/appendix/random.md

 ````

 The more common quantity that is used to measure dispersion, the standard deviation $\sigma$, is related to the variance: $\sigma_{X} = \sqrt{\text{Var}(X)}$.

----

-# Summary
-Toward understanding uncertain rational decisions, in this lecture we introduced the [von Neumann-Morgenstern theorem](https://en.wikipedia.org/wiki/Von_Neumann–Morgenstern_utility_theorem) and then discussed tools to model uncertainty:

-* {ref}`content:references:vnm-theorem` is a fundamental concept in decision theory that provides a mathematical foundation for expected utility theory.
-It states that if an individual's preferences over uncertain outcomes satisfy certain axioms, then there exists a utility function that represents those preferences.
-This theorem has important implications for understanding how people make decisions under uncertainty and designing mechanisms to elicit and aggregate individual preferences.

-* {ref}`content:references:random-variables-probability` are central concepts in understanding uncertainty.
-Random variables represent quantities that can take on different values with a particular probability distribution.
-They are used to model uncertainty and randomness in various fields, including finance, physics, and engineering.
-Probability theory provides a framework for understanding and quantifying the likelihood of different events occurring based on the underlying distribution of the random variables involved.